EpokTarren/beatrice/README.md

 `BEATRICE_FILES_PORT` sets the port for the file only server

-`BEATRICE_FILES_PORT` sets the port for the url only server, this is launched by the same command as the file only server
+`BEATRICE_REDIRECT_PORT` sets the port for the redirect only server, this is launched alongside the file only server

-`BEATRICE_FILES_USER` sets a user, whose files will be served on the file only server at host/file.ext as well as host/user/file.ext.
+`BEATRICE_FILES_USER` sets a username, whose files will be served on the file only server at `/file.ext` as well as `/username/file.ext`.
 This also applies to shortened links with the redirect server.

+`BEATRICE_EXCLUSIVE` sets the file and redirect servers to only respond to a `/file.ext` and `/short-link` respectively with the chosen usernames files and redirects, all other requests will return a 404, including `/username/file.ext` and `/username/short-link` will return a 404.

 [discord]: https://discord.com/
 [developers/applications]: https://discord.com/developers/applications